Kendr.org

 Account and wallet model

 The hosted surface revolves around one customer account model.
-Users sign in, fund credits, create API keys, and run routed queries from the same underlying wallet.
+Users sign in, fund credits, create API keys, and run hosted queries from the same underlying wallet.

 Wallet